cozygene/SLIViT/README.md

 ### GPU Enviroment
 -->

-Following instructions will set up a conda enviroment for pre-training using GPU :
+Following instructions will copy the repository and set up a conda enviroment for pre-training using GPU :

 ```bash
 git clone https://github.com/berkindurmus/SLIViT